 Consult a Knowledgeable Estate Litigation Lawyer to Protect Your Family’s Future

-If you or someone you know needs legal advice regarding the administration of a trust or a probate matter, the conservatorships and probate litigation lawyers at Martin Heller Potempa & Sheppard can assist.
+If you or someone you know needs legal advice regarding the administration of a trust or a probate matter, Attorney Jennifer Sheppard and the conservatorships and probate litigation lawyers at Martin Heller Potempa & Sheppard can assist.
 We have helped numerous individuals throughout Tennessee and we are ready to help you.
 Our sensitive legal team stays updated on the latest developments and will work meticulously to pursue your goals.
 To speak with one of our attorneys, contact us online or call (615) 800-7096.